OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_preview.md

 localization_priority: Normal
 ---
 # Embeddable file previews
 This action allows you to obtain short-lived embeddable URLs for an item.
+These previews expire after five minutes.

 If you wish to obtain long-lived embeddable links, use the [createLink][] API instead.